zsh-users/zsh-syntax-highlighting/docs/highlighters/files.md

 * `sg` - files that have the sgid bit set
 * `ow` - files that are world-writable
 * `tw` - files that are world-writable and sticky
-* `lp` - if set, the path-component of a filename is highlighted using this style
+* `lp` - if set, the path component of a filename is highlighted using this style, unless it is set to `same`, in which case the path component is highlighted the same as the file

 If a file would be highlighted `fi`, then it can be highlighted according to the filename using `ZSH_HIGHLIGHT_FILE_PATTERNS` instead.
 This array has the form